-Transfer students have the opportunity to meet with campus officials, learn more about on-campus services, and take advantage of priority registration for classes (priority registration is available for November and April Registration Day programs).
+Transfer students have the opportunity to meet with campus officials, learn more about campus services, and take advantage of priority registration for classes (priority registration is available for November and April Registration Day programs).

-Transfer students have a one-time opportunity to enroll in EHS 120 which meets once a week for 50 minutes and is co-taught by an administrator and a current transfer student.
+Transfer students have a one-time opportunity to enroll in EHS 120 which meets once a week for 50 minutes and is co-taught by an administrator and a current student leader.
 It is worth one hour of credit toward graduation and allows you the opportunity to meet and interact with other new transfer students, discover social and academic opportunities on campus and learn about support services that will aid you in your transition into Bradley.
 Please contact the instructor David Trillizio, at email@example.com with questions.

 How do I know if my credit will transfer?

 Certain institutions have articulation agreements with Bradley, and the courses that will transfer are based largely on offerings at your previous school.
 Those coming from schools without an articulation agreement will be evaluated on a case-by-case basis.
 Please visit the transfer guides page for a complete listing of articulation agreements.

 Bradley University has also endorsed the Illinois Articulation Initiative (IAI).
 Read more about this agreement in our Undergraduate Catalog.

 How and when am I able to pay for my classes?

 Students not receiving a refund from Financial Assistance do not need to claim their classes online.
 For those receiving refunds, you may claim your courses by logging into MyBU and clicking on “My Tuition.”

 A video tutorial on claiming classes is also available here.